saltstack/salt/doc/topics/development/tests/index.rst

     do not include the single quotes.

-Once all of the valid credentials for the cloud provider have been supplied, the cloud provider tests can be run by setting the ``--run-cloud-providers`` flag:
+Once all of the valid credentials for the cloud provider have been supplied, the cloud provider tests can be run by setting the ``--cloud-provider-tests`` flag:

 .. code-block:: bash

-    ./tests/runtests.py --run-cloud-providers
+    ./tests/runtests.py --cloud-provider-tests

 Running The Tests In A Docker Container